andrewjahn/AndysBrainBook/docs/FunctionalConnectivity/CONN_ShortCourse/CONN_AppendixA_GraphTheory.rst

   Example of tuning the resolution parameter, as shown in `Betzel & Basset (2017) <https://www.sciencedirect.com/science/article/pii/S1053811916306152>`__.
 The resolution parameter reflects the topological scale of interest: increasing it leads to finer scaled modules, but at some point it may start to model noise rather than biologically plausible modules.
 This parameter can't be set using the CONN toolbox, but it can be set in other toolboxes (such as the Brain Connectivity Toolbox).

 **Thresholding** can also be used to remove edge values below a certain value.
 For example, a graph analysis of resting-state data may threshold the resulting connectivity maps to only show correlation values above 0.2, and remove everything else.
+This can increase signal to noise-ratio, and it can either be absolute (in the example just given) or proportional (e.g., keeping 20% strongest connections) - which in CONN is called **fixed network cost**.

 .. figure:: AppendixA_Thresholding.png